Carly07/the_gin_shed/README.md

 A small tag icon is used to highlight the product category as well as cocktail and blog tags.
 Similarly, a small eye icon is used to signify the number of views on a blog post.

 Social media logo icons are included as links to the associated social media page.
-Though, as The Gin Shed is not a real company and does not therefore have a social medica presence, the icons simply link direct to the main log in page at this time.
+However, as The Gin Shed is not a real company and does not therefore have a social medica presence, the icons simply link direct to the main log in page at this time.

 #### Colours